Upcoming Changes to Pennsylvania’s DUI Law

 Ignition interlock devices require drivers to blow into a tube that measures their BAC.
 If the test reveals that a driver’s BAC is higher than the preprogrammed limit, the car will not start.
 Although this may seem like a more severe penalty than those imposed under the previous law, it actually allows offenders more freedom.
 For example, drivers who submit proof to the Pennsylvania Department of Transportation that they obtained an ignition interlock device can avoid the mandatory one year license suspension.
 The law also allows defendants being charged with a second or subsequent offense to apply for an ignition interlock device after serving a portion of their license suspension and so regain their license privileges.
 For instance, a person convicted of driving under the influence who received an 18 month license suspension could apply for an ignition interlock device after serving nine months of the suspension.
 If approved, the defendant’s suspension would be lifted for the amount of time remaining on their suspension.

 Finally, first time offenders who are accepted into the Accelerated Rehabilitative Disposition (ARD) program will not be required to install an ignition interlock device in their vehicles.
 ARD is a pre-trial intervention program that requires participants to complete a period of probation, pay all necessary fees and court costs, and attend classes.
 Those who successfully complete the ARD program will have their case dismissed and their arrest record expunged.

 Call Today to Speak With a Philadelphia Criminal Defense Attorney

-To learn more about the effects of the new DUI laws or to have your case evaluated by an experienced criminal defense attorney, please contact The Law Offices of Michael T. Van Der Veen at 215-515-6892 today.
+To learn more about the effects of the new DUI laws or to have your case evaluated by an experienced criminal defense attorney, please contact van der Veen, O’Neill, Hartshorn, and Levin at 215-515-6892 today.
 A member of our legal team can also be reached via live chat.